The guitar is without a doubt one of the most beloved and played instruments around the world.

 The fingers should be placed close to the fret to pluck the strings correctly and avoid making too much vibration (not everyone is a fan of vibrato…).

-The neck doesn’t have to be curved to function well.
+The neck of the electric guitar doesn’t have to be curved to function well.

 It can be a pain to have to always count all the sections to know where to place your fingers.